DendrouLab/panpipes/docs/troubleshooting.md

+#Troubleshooting common issues when running panpipes

-What to do if your pipeline beaks mid-run:
+### What to do when the pipeline breaks mid run

 Sometimes the pipeline will stop because, for example,  a parameter is wrong in the config file, or a path was not accurately changed in the yml file.